 An index is a benchmark variable interest rate that is published regularly and available publicly.
 Typical index rates that are associated with ARMs are LIBOR (London Interbank Offered Rate), COFI (11 District Cost of Funds), T-Bill (U.S. Treasury Bill) and CMT (Constant Maturity Treasury), etc. A margin is a fixed percentage rate that you add to your index rate to obtain the fully indexed rate for an adjustable-rate mortgage.
 Margin rates can often be negotiated with your lender.

 Example: If you index rate is 3 percent and your margin is 2 percent, then your fully indexed interest rate would be 5 percent.

-On Zillow Mortgages, ARM details are specifically broken down for each of your individualized ARM mortgage quotes.
+On Zillow, ARM details are specifically broken down for each of your individualized ARM mortgage quotes.

 We highlight how long the rate is fixed, the initial interest rate, the index type, the margin, the initial cap, the periodic cap and the lifetime cap.
 We also tell you how much you should expect your payment to increase after your initial fixed-rate period ends.

 Shop for real time, customized ARM quotes on Zillow now.
 Our lenders currently offer 7/1, 5/1 and 3/1 ARMs.